voideditor/void/VOID_USEFUL_LINKS.md

 - ["Contributes" Guide](https://code.visualstudio.com/api/references/contribution-points) - the `"contributes"` part of `package.json` is how an extension mounts.

-- [Activation events](https://code.visualstudio.com/api/references/activation-events) you can define in `package.json`.

 - [The Full VSCode Extension API](https://code.visualstudio.com/api/references/vscode-api) - look on the right side for organization.
 The [bottom](https://code.visualstudio.com/api/references/vscode-api#api-patterns) of the page is easy to miss but is useful - cancellation tokens, events, disposables.

+- [Activation events](https://code.visualstudio.com/api/references/activation-events) you can define in `package.json` (not the most useful)